Rehnyk/shopping-list-project/README.md

 ---
 ### Array Service

-Within the services, two implementations exist.
+There two different implementations of the services.
 Initially, the application was developed with arrays instead of a database.

 ```